LazerTiberius/LazerTiberius.github.io/content/home/intro.md

 Hi, my name is David and this is my cute little blog.
-I will wirte mostly about SoftwareDev, Games, Movies and my beatiful cats.
+I will write mostly about SoftwareDev, Games, Movies and my beautiful cats.